-Clients rely on Ken to help them resolve complex intellectual property and commercial disputes.
-Drawing on a strong technical background, particularly in the electrical, mechanical and electro-mechanical arts, Ken has successfully litigated patent infringement cases throughout the United States.
-He has represented clients in all phases of patent litigation and trial and in cases involving a broad array of technical disciplines, including controllers and control systems, software, mechanical design, heat transfer, thermodynamics, fluid dynamics, and many others.
+Clients rely on Ken to help them resolve complex intellectual property and commercial disputes involving patents, trademarks and trade dress, licenses, and unfair competition.
+Drawing on a strong technical background, particularly in the electrical, mechanical and electro-mechanical arts, Ken has successfully litigated patent infringement cases and other contested matters in courts throughout the United States.
+His cases have spanned many industries and involved a broad array of technical fields, including controllers and control systems, software, mechanical design, heat transfer, thermodynamics, fluid dynamics, and many others.

-Ken also has successfully represented clients in connection with inter partes review proceedings before the Patent Trial and Appeal Board, and in litigation involving numerous types of other business disputes, including claims for breach of contract, trademark and trade dress infringement, and unfair competition.
-In addition, he regularly counsels clients on patent clearance matters, enforcement strategies, and strategies for defending against infringement allegations by others.
+As a registered patent attorney, Ken also has successfully represented clients in inter partes review proceedings before the United States Patent and Trademark Office’s Patent Trial and Appeal Board.
+In addition, Ken regularly counsels clients on patent clearance matters, enforcement strategies, and strategies for defending against infringement allegations by others.

-Ken is the President of the Wisconsin Intellectual Property Law Association and serves in numerous leadership roles within the American Bar Association’s Section of Intellectual Property Law.
+Ken is the former President of the Wisconsin Intellectual Property Law Association and has served in numerous leadership roles within the American Bar Association’s Section of Intellectual Property Law.

 Prior to joining Michael Best, Ken worked at Westar Display Technologies, located near St. Louis, where he assisted with the design and production of cell phone and flat panel display measurement systems, rack-mount video adapter assemblies, and universal testers for display modules and panels.